-The 2019 AMAs will be broadcast live from the Microsoft Theater in Los Angeles on Sunday, Nov.
-24 at 8 p.m.
-ET on ABC.
+The AMAs will broadcast live from L.A.’s Microsoft Theater Nov.
+24 on ABC.